-On Freedom Day South Africans celebrate the miracle of our transition from Apartheid rule to one person one vote democracy.
+On Freedom Day we South Africans celebrate the miracle of our transition from Apartheid rule to one person one vote, to democracy.

 Road to Democracy

 South Africa’s road to democracy was a long and difficult one.
 Since the arrival of the white man at the Cape in 1652, the indigenous peoples of South Africa came under white control and domination.
-Over the years as the white man prospered all peoples of colour were denied the vote and hence a say in the running of the country.
+Over the years as the white man prospered, people of colour were denied the vote, were alienated and denied any say in the running of the country.

 The South Africa I was born into in the late 50’s was never truly independent nor democratic.
 Sure it was prosperous – for the white minority.
 (Sadly many people of my skin colour still hold on to those so called “good old days”).